OrrYakobi/TicTacToe/README.md

 ```

 ## How to Play
-The Tic-Tac-Toe board is set up with postions 1 through 9 depicted below:
+The Tic-Tac-Toe board is setup with postions 1 through 9 depicted below:

  1|2|3